Director Schacht Center for Health and Wellness

 Leslie R. Jaffe received his bachelor of arts from Lafayette College and medical degree from New York University School of Medicine.
 Before coming to Smith College, Jaffe was associate professor of clinical pediatrics and director of the Adolescent Health Center of The Mount Sinai Medical Center in New York.
 There he developed his interest in promoting women's health and the interconnectedness of health with gender, culture, society, class and race.
-At Smith, Jaffe enjoys teaching a course on women's medical issues during the academic year, and, during the summer, teaching a health course to teenage girls as part of the Smith Summer Science and Engineering Program.
-Jaffe has been fortunate to become involved in the Five College Tibetan Studies Program and mentored a Tibetan medicine student from Sarnath, India, at Health Services during the spring 2009 semester.
-When not working, he enjoys spending time with his family, traveling, photography and video editing.
-He stays (or tries to stay) healthy by going to the gym daily.
+In addition to his clinical responsibilites at Smith, Jaffe teaches 2 courses: one a large lecture class on women's medical issues and the other a small seminar on women's health in India.
+For the latter, Jaffe and the 5 students travel to India during interterm to explore experientially what has been studied in the seminar.
+During the summer, Jaffe teaches a health course to teenage girls as part of the Smith Summer Science and Engineering Program.

 A native of Northampton, Susan Roach graduated from Northeastern University in 1984 with a bachelor of science in nursing.
 After graduation she stayed in the Boston area working at Beth Israel Hospital as a labor and delivery nurse.
 While in Boston, she met her husband Steve.
 In 1990 they moved back to Northampton and bought her grandmother’s house, where they continue to live with their three sons.
 Roach has worked at Baystate Medical Center and at Cooley Dickinson Hospital on their Maternal Child Health units.
 In 1994 she started her employment at Smith College Health Services as a staff nurse and has enjoyed caring for Smith students.
-She continues to work per diem at Cooley Dickinson Hospital and also during the summer as the director of nurses at Camp Wingate Kirkland, a private camp on Cape Cod.
-When not working, Roach is toiling in the gardens surrounding her Northampton home or watching her boys play their many sports.
+She continues to work per diem at Cooley Dickinson Hospital.